slurmulon/bach/docs/guide.md

  - New project that is still taking shape and finding its place in the world (so, there's not much tooling, yet :sob:)
  - No interpretation or application of music theory, such as the notes that make up a scale or code (this is the responsibility of [`bach-js`](/dev#bach-js))
- - No reserved aliases for common semantic durations (e.g. `:bar`, `1/2 * :bar`, etc)
  - No official support yet for clef
  - No official semantics around instruments (you can use an `@Instrument` header to indicate this)
- - No local repeater symbols, all tracks are currently considered loopable by default
  - Converting `bach.json` into `bach` again (i.e. inverse conversion) is not supported yet